The Best Places to Trick-or-Treat in Westchester and the Hudson Valley

 When it comes time to hit the streets, we've found the best spots to trick-or-treat in Westchester and the Hudson Valley.
 These local neighborhoods are well-known for family-friendly Halloween fun and events where little goblins and ghouls can trick-or-treat to their hearts' content.

 Whether you're looking for an alternative to your neighborhood or you want to add another stop to your trick-or-treating route, check out our picks below and be sure to bookmark our Westchester Kids Halloween Guide for all our top picks this spooky season, including the best Halloween events nearby and our favorite local haunted houses in Westchester and beyond.

-Zip Realty once crowned Rye as one of the best places for trick-or-treaters, which it based on walkability and the presence of single-family homes.
+Zip Realty once crowned Rye as one of the best places for trick-or-treaters, based on walkability and the presence of single-family homes.
 It also took home prices into consideration, rationalizing that the biggest houses give out the best candy.
 We’re not sure if that last one holds water, but we do know Rye is also the source of other entertaining Halloween happenings.
-24/7 Wall Street, meanwhile, named Rye the best town for trick-or-treating in New York, noting its strong kid-to-adult population ratio.
+24/7 Wall Street, meanwhile, named Rye the best town for trick-or-treating in New York a few years back, noting its strong kid-to-adult population ratio.

 Go trick-or-treating throughout Stew Leonard's on Halloween.
 Photo courtesy of Stew Leonard's

 The Cross County Shopping Center is hosting FREE Halloween events as part of its Halloween Spooktacular on Saturday, October 22.
 In addition to trick-or-treating, there will be arts and crafts, dancing, and more.
 The following week, on Wednesday, October 26, Stew Leonard's hosts trick-or-treating throughout its store.
 While the event is FREE, you have to register for a timed-entry slot of time.